AakashKarkey/AakashKarkey/README.md

 ---

 ### 👨‍💻 About Me
 I'm Aakash — a passionate IT student currently in my 7th semester.
-I'm diving deep into **React Native and the MERN Stack** while actively participating in **hackathons, competitions, and community tech events**.
+I'm diving deep into **React Native** while actively participating in **hackathons, competitions, and community tech events**.
 As a **short-tempered yet determined techie**, I believe in pushing limits, whether it's code, design, or ideas.

 🔭 Currently Building: